-Attendance (excluding illness and conference travel) = 99%.
+Attendance (excluding illness, conference travel, and candidacy) = 100%.

 The Small Group Leaders teach the students to use MS Project to map out their key project as a graduate student - meeting the requirements to get their graduate degree.
-Each students MS Project file must be updated and submitted to MicroEP/MSEN management three times in the fall semester and four times in the spring semester.
-The student's completed MS Project summary of their graduate program path is included as an appendix in their thesis/dissertation.
+Each student's MS Project file must be updated and submitted to MicroEP/MSEN management three times in the fall semester and four times in the spring semester.
+The students' completed MS Project summary of their graduate program path is included as an appendix in their thesis/dissertation.